AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/bot-removal/bot-removal.md

 ## Use a combination of Adobe Tools

 In addition, since bots are morphing quickly, Adobe offers several other powerful features that, when combined properly and on a regular basis, can help drive the removal of these enemies of data quality.
-Those features are: Experience Cloud ID Service, Segmentation, Data Warehouse, Customer Attributes, and Virtual Report Suites.
+Those features are: Experience Cloud ID service, segmentation, Data Warehouse, customer attributes, and virtual report suites.
 Here is an overview of how you can use these tools.

 ### Step 1: Pass your visitors' Experience Cloud ID into a new declared ID